Dipsingh/dipsingh.github.io/_posts/2026-02-20-NSCC-Deep-Dive.md

   The fabric path was fine!
 Only the receiver port is congested (e.g., incast at the receiver).

-  → Multipath feedback: path is innocent (no penalty)
+  → Multipath feedback: path is fine (no penalty)

   Mid-fabric trim (switch):
   ────────────────────────────────────────────────────